-Credits: 3 Lab Hours: 0 Lecture Hours: 3 0 Prerequisites: VET 126 VET 230 VET 230 VET 232 VET 234 As required by program
+Credits: 3 Lab Hours: 0 Lecture Hours: 3 Internship Hours: 0 Prerequisites:

 VET 250: Vet Tech Preceptorship

 The veterinary technology preceptorship consists of one academic semester of work experience in an approved clinical site.
 A student evaluation report from the clinical supervisor will be necessary for the course completion and also for meeting requirements for graduation.
 The clinical practice will include clinical instruction in all areas of a veterinary practice as deemed necessary by the clinical supervisor.
 Upon course completion, the student should be able to apply all procedures learned in the veterinarian technology program to the practice environment.